alsa-project/alsa-gobject/README.rst

 value to report the overall operation finished successfully or not.
 At v0.3 release, the most of public API are rewritten according to it.

-All of constructor in ``ALSASeq.RemoveFilter`` become non-throw function since they bring no failure.

 Using GObject Interface
 -----------------------